Old Kilcullen: History

 Old Kilcullen was raided by Vikings, landing at the location of the modern town, at least twice, in 936 and 944.
 In the former raid, it is reported that a thousand prisoners were taken, which suggests that the population at the time was substantial.
 Other mentions in the Annals include reference to the deaths of key church figures, including Bishops and Abbots (sometimes the one person).

 The town reached its peak in early Anglo-Norman times, as a walled town with seven gates and seven, or perhaps eight, roads, and regular markets.
 There was also some form of castle, which was by the time of Henry VIII held by the (Fitz-)Eustace family, who held for a time the title Baron of Kilcullen.

 Kilcullen Bridge

 The new town officially known and mapped as Kilcullen Bridge began to develop after 1319 when a bridge across the River Liffey was constructed at that place by a canon, Maurice Jakis (or Jacquis or Jakes), of Kildare Cathedral.
-It took over, over succeeding centuries, from the old centre, though until the late 19th century, Old Kilcullen townland had a greater population than Kilcullen Bridge.
+Until the late 19th century, Old Kilcullen townland had a greater population than Kilcullen Bridge.
 Originally, as shown on maps even as recently as the late 18th century, the new settlement was wholly on the eastern bank of the River Liffey.